DFC302/bgf/README.md

 ```
 ~/bgf/patterns.sh
 ```
-If you plan to move bgf into a different directory, you will need to change this sourced directory.
+If you plan to move bgf into a different directory, you will need to change this sourced directory. \
+You will also need to edit the alias in your \.bash_aliases file to match the changed directory.

 Example: \
 If I moved bgf to *~/tools/* then I need to source the directory like so: